JordanCerasuolo/ChatGPTBoard/README.md

 See usage intrustions for more information on what this actually does.

-# NOTICE
-I am a novice programmer and am just learning the basics of python and the raspberry pi in general.
-Expect things not to work, and if there is an issue, I will do what I can but it may not work out, and I am sorry.
-If you are able to contribute to this project, that would be great, however it was mostly a proof of concept and challenge for myself.
-This project may never be updated, however only time will tell.

 # Requirements
 1. Python3 - if you do not have it, install it with ```sudo apt update``` + ```sudo apt install python3```
 2. Python3-pip - if you do not have it, install it with ```sudo apt update``` + ```sudo apt install python3-pip```